RocketDerp/April14_2025/Grim_Blunt/USA/January_2026_No_Kings_No_Pluribus.md

 This isn't a joke.
 No joke can out-joke "Celebration of Ignorance" and what we have become, We the People, all of us, Pluribus.
 It isn't a joke, Infinite Jest joking out-jokes any joke.
 There is no satire, there is no sarcasm.
 The Pluribus TV series even tried to highlight that satire and sarcasm of a drunken woman playing with a loaded weapon she took zero time to study or analyze.

 People don't get the spirit of terrorism. https://www.lemonde.fr/disparitions/article/2007/03/06/l-esprit-du-terrorisme-par-jean-baudrillard_879920_3382.html - I did it, after 9, 11, 2001 (September 11, 2001) I had enough of seeing USA adopt what was delivered on 9/11.
-Shallow chanting, advertising of Levant religions in such a "Celebration of Ignorance" way...
+Shallow chanting, advertising of Levant religions in such a "Celebration of Ignorance" way... living in Texas, of all Trump places, in year 2007 and 2008, I saw "Celebration of Ignorance" from the Linux community.
+An anti-Pluribus attitude of we need to make it stable on laptops and all get on Ubuntu and stop being so diverse, or even consider OpenBSD - until hardware and operating system drivers settle down.
+But ultimately, Google Android and phones replaced desktop multi-media Linux and laptops.

+I purchased a cheap Walmart (not even one they sell, but through their online store) laptop out of a kind of stupid choice.
+And it runs Ubuntu.. but sound does not work.
+That's exaclty the shit I was owrking on in 2007 at Linux users groups in Austin.
+WiFi chips and sounds, which Linux servers don't use.
+Touchpads.
+My god is the Touchpad in Linux a mess still.
+Server farms don't have touchpad drivers like laptops do.
+WiFi, sound, touchpad... these drivers are constantly a mess. and nobody wants to pay.

+But that's because we don't take on copyright laws / consumer laws.
+Closed source drivers for Windows shouldn't be allowed.
+Copyright law should require certification process and documentation for device drivers for hardware sellers.
+A consumer right to not be bamboozled by hardware with shitty drivers that can't be fixed / patched.

+I realized in 2007 that Linux wasn't progressing on laptops, not since 1997 / 1998 when I experimented seriously with desktop Linux.
+But Austin community didn't want to lead a movement of technical writing and organizing efforts to address { touchpad, power management / resume suspend, WiFi, sound drivers } that non-servers had, desktops and laptops had.
+Give up all the exotic distros and make Ubuntu great.
+The IDEAL in the name of Ubuntu, a spiritual ideal.
+But Austin didn't want to do it.

+* "Debian became usable as a real distribution with its first public releases in the 0.9x series during 1994-1995, but truly solidified as a stable, widely-known OS with the first official 1.0 release, Debian 1.1 (Buzz), in June 1996"

 This year 2020 story was late to describe what has already happened since June 16, 2015